 The Need to Self-Medicate

-Although it is important to acknowledge the strong correlation between trauma and substance abuse, it is also necessary to understand why this link is so pervasive.
-There is a theory that provides an explanation for this high rate of connection between trauma symptoms and substance abuse that requires a closer look:
+Although it is important to acknowledge the strong correlation between trauma and substance use, it is also necessary to understand why this link is so pervasive.
+There is a theory that provides an explanation for this high rate of connection between trauma symptoms and SUDs that requires a closer look:

 People are self-medicating their dysregulation and trauma symptoms with their use of drugs and alcohol.